Food

 For pre-term or premature babies the situation is slightly different.

-Digesting cold milk requires your baby to use extra calories, and may reduce a baby’s body temperature in the process, so for this reason it’s advisable to warm up breast milk before giving it to a preemie.
+Digesting cold milk requires your baby to use extra calories, and may reduce a baby’s body temperature in the process, so for this reason it’s advisable to warm up a bottle before giving it to a preemie.

 Can Babies Drink Cold Breast Milk?